markosjal/AirScan/README.md

 	rename htaccess .htaccess

-	rename the appropriate binary file to s400w,.
+	rename the appropriate binary file to s400w, and make it executable.
 Binaries included for Raspberry Pi 2/3 , x86_32, and x86_64.
 You could also compile a binary for OSX or other architecture more than likely.

 	Check config.inc.php to ensure the settings match your needs and installation.